-A potential crisis was looming around the corner in Gramercy Park .
-"Dr. Sofa" was on call, his two-way radio continuously crackling with updates.
+A potential crisis was looming around the corner in Gramercy Park.
+'Dr. Sofa' was on call, his two-way radio continuously crackling with updates.
 In the service elevator of a white-glove apartment building, a 7-foot-long leather sofa bed was stuck.

-"Did you get the back off?
-Take off an arm!" he yelled to his team, already on the case.
+'Did you get the back off?
+Take off an arm!' he yelled to his team, already on the case.

-"Dr. Sofa" - real name Shlomi Gal-on - tends to the famously torturous ordeal of moving furniture into tiny New York apartments.
-With little more than a staple gun and hand saw, he eases the pain of space-challenged New Yorkers longing for a normal life with normal-sized furniture.
+'Dr. Sofa,' whose real name is Shlomi Gal-on, tends to the torturous ordeal of moving furniture into tiny New York apartments.
+With little more than a staple gun and handsaw, he eases the pain of space-challenged New Yorkers longing for a normal life with normal-size furniture.

-"Most furniture is not made for New York," Gal-on, 31, explained in a thick Israeli accent, his crisp blue shirt incongruous with his unshaven facial scruff.
-"But people want nice furniture.
-They don't want a skinny bench just because they live in the city."
+'Most furniture is not made for New York,' Gal-on, 31, explained in a thick Israeli accent, his crisp blue shirt contrasting with his unshaven facial scruff.
+'But people want nice furniture.
+They don't want a skinny bench just because they live in the city.'

-Dr.Sofa's cure: cut sofas and other furniture into pieces, move in the parts, and reassemble them as if nothing happened.
-His business is not unusual in New York City.
-At least five competitors exist.
+Dr. Sofa's cure: Cut the sofa and other furniture into pieces, move in the parts and reassemble them as if nothing happened.
+His business is not unusual in New York City, where he has at least five competitors.